 As you evaluate them, I recommend that you try to respond to everybody who replies – even if you think they’re no good.
 Be polite, and part of that is replying.
 If you need more information from them, ask for it.
 The ones that stand out, flag the message so you can pay special attention to it.

-What To Pay Them
+What To Pay Bloggers to Write For You

 This is always a touchy subject and a hard one to decide on.
 Generally, I think a pay-per-post model works best.
 In other words, every post of their’s that you publish, you pay them an agreed rate.

 When I got responses back from the Problogger job board, the range for pay was varied.
 The lowest I got was $4/post, and it went up from there with the highest being a couple hundred dollars per post.
 On the average, it was coming in with $7-$20 per post.
-It varies based on experience, as you might expect.

 The cost-per-post will also depend often on the length of the post.
 So, consider that.
 Do you need big, long tutorials or will quickie 250-word posts work for your blog?
 With some authors, you may need to work out a graduated scale.